nodiscc/xsrv/server-preparation.md

 The server's **hostname ([FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name))** must be resolvable from the controller and clients, and pointing to the server's IP address.
 This assumes either:

-- A DNS (`A` or `CNAME`) record in the public DNS system - rent a domain name from a [registrar](https://en.wikipedia.org/wiki/Domain_name_registrar), or get a free public DNS subdomain at [freedns.afraid.org](https://freedns.afraid.org/domain/registry/)
+- A DNS (`A` or `CNAME`) record in the public DNS system
+  - rent a domain name from a [registrar](https://en.wikipedia.org/wiki/Domain_name_registrar)
+  - or get a free public DNS subdomain at [freedns.afraid.org](https://freedns.afraid.org/domain/registry/)
 - A [hosts file](https://en.wikipedia.org/wiki/Hosts_(file) entry on clients that need to access the server
 - A DNS record on your private DNS resolver, your clients and controllers must be configured to use this resolver.

-The default **firewall** configuration assumes the server network interface is facing both your local network and the Internet.
+The default **firewall** configuration assumes the server has a single network interface, facing both your local network and the Internet.
  - IP networks `192.168.0.0/16`, `10.0.0.0/8`, and `172.16.0.0/12` are considered local networks.
  - To increase security, tighten firewall configuration, use additional network filters, VLANs or other methods to isolate your server from untrusted machines on the network.

-#### Operating system setup
+#### Debian installation

 This playbook is designed to run against minimal [Debian](https://www.debian.org/) 10 installations: